oliviaredfield/perspectiveapi/quickstart.md

     requests.

-3.  **Enable the API.** Once you've been whitelisted, you'll be able to enable the API in for your project.
+3.  **Enable the API.** Once you've been whitelisted, you'll be able to enable the API for your project.
 Go to the [Perspective API's overview page](https://console.developers.google.com/apis/api/commentanalyzer.googleapis.com/overview) and click **_Enable_**.
 If you haven't yet been whitelisted, you'll get a permissions error at this point.